Technologicat/unpythonic/README.md

 print(s)  # 45
 ```

+This is slightly faster, because in `@looped` setting up ``loop`` at each iteration costs some magic (since it is not a macro).

-Reinterpreting the same feature as *explicit continuations*:
+Finally, reinterpreting the TCO feature as *explicit continuations*:

 ```python
 @trampolined